 Play is the central, universally significant activity of childhood.
 Self-directed play in which adults have a supporting rather than directing role is critical to the development and well-being of children.
-Yet as children have their days and nights increasingly scripted and planned for them, opportunities for play have disappeared over the last half century, especially in schools.
-ArtBreak’s innovation lies in its creative framework.
+This book is a flexible and accessible guide to encourage art-based play and allow children to explore, plan, and pursue their own interests.

 Appalachia in the Classroom presents topics and teaching strategies for a twenty-first century dialogue about Appalachia that reflect the diversity found within the region.
 It offers a critical resource and a model for engaging place in various disciplines and at several different levels in a thoughtful and inspiring way.